samuelleblanc/fp/README.md

                 - upgraded plotting of figures under map for better viewing of text
                 - added plot vs alt for all combined platforms and highlight of coordinated points
                 - refined speed parameters for G3 and Learjet
+	Modified: Samuel LeBlanc, v1.49, 2024-04-09, Santa Cruz, CA
+                - bug fix for speeds of turns and timing
+                - bug fix for missing comments
+                - Added file format outputs in csv for FOREFLIGHT and UFP

 # To cite: